SeriousOldMan/Simulator-Controller/Docs/Backlog.md

   4. Controller action and voice command to enable/disable data collection
   5. Race Engineer can plan and prepare a pitstop for a driver swap (needs Team Server communication)
   6. "RefuelDisable" controller action for Race Engineeer
+  7. Voice command for Engineer for a target fuel after leaving the pit

 #### Setup Advisor
   1. General detection of counter steering in the telemetry analyzer